Antifreeze In Oil, is a sign of an internal leak. And, is usually caused by, a bad gasket or engine failure.

 - Contamination, from rust or poor water.

 - Orange coolant, is again and again, topped up with green, gold or yellow.

 - A coolant contaminated, by sealants or other additives.

-So, when adding antifreeze to your system, make sure you match, what is in there already.
-Although you can safely flush the system and use, the old standby green antifreeze; you don’t want to mix them.
+So, when adding Antifreeze to your system, make sure you match, what is in there already.
+Although, you can safely flush the system and use, the old standby green Antifreeze.
+But, you don’t want to mix them.
 Finally, a 50/50 mixture of whatever you use, is critical for engine corrosion protection.